marcospgp/marcospgp.github.io/_posts/2022-08-23-lerp-frame-rate-independent.md

 <iframe src="https://www.desmos.com/calculator/wustamboeu" width="800" height="450" style="border: 1px solid #ccc" frameborder=0></iframe>

-And indeed this makes a big difference, but as we can see by again dragging the slider for $$D$$, the curve is still slightly affected when the frame rate changes.
+And indeed this makes a big difference, but as we can see by again dragging the slider for $$D$$, the curve is still slightly affected by changes in frame rate.

 I was actually surprised to see how little of a difference it makes!
 Is it even worth it to worry about making lerp perfectly frame rate independent for non competitive games?
 And even for competitive games, since the game logic will likely be running at a fixed framerate on the server side?